justonia/UnityFSMCodeGenerator/README.md

 ## Status

+Alpha, but functional.

-Functional transitions, internal actions, and code generation by introspection into a PlayMaker FSM.
+Transitions, enter/exit callbacks, internal action callbacks, and code generation by introspection into a PlayMaker FSM all working.

 Still needs much more documentation, unit tests, support for IgnoreEventAction, better error handling in the UI, potentially support for delegate arguments (maybe), and a bunch of other stuff.